 Which Japanese prepaid SIM card do you use?

 Next, let me introduce the recommended prepaid SIM cards individually.

 I want to first mention that the price of prepaid SIM cards for foreigners visiting Japan will vary between airports and towns.
 Because cards are frequently purchased at airports please take care not to overpay for a SIM card at one of these locations.

 At Narita, Haneda and Chubu Centrair (Nagoya) International airports you can find “Air BIC CAMERA” (Link Below).
 I recommend this location as SIM cards are sold here at the airport at the same price you can find in town .

 Japan Welcome SIM

 NTT docomo recently started this prepaid SIM service for foreign visitors to Japan.
 Before you come to Japan you need to complete the procedure on the website.
-When you arrive in Japan, you can get it at the airport counter.
-This SIM card needs procedures before coming to Japan, but instead you can easily obtain it at the same price as in the city at the airport.
+When you arrive in Japan, you can get your SIM card at the airport counter.
+This SIM card requires preparation before coming to Japan but you can easily obtain it at the airport for the same price as sold in the city.
 For details, please refer to the link below.

 15 days of unlimited usage (128 kbps).